IN THE SUPREME COURT OF BRITISH COLUMBIA

 experiences these pains generally for a few days per week.
 He is working

-.
+full time.
 I gave him a prescription for Naproxen and Tylenol #3 to be used

 as needed.
 He is presently attending physiotherapy treatments as needed, as